Skip to main content

 Industrial and Systems Engineering

-Hong Wan received her Ph.D. in industrial engineering and management sciences from Northwestern University in 2004.
-She earned a B.S. in chemistry from Peking University in 1998, an M.S. in materials sciences in 2001 and an M.S. in industrial engineering and management sciences in 2002, both from Northwestern University.
+Hong Wan is an associate professor in the Industrial and Systems Engineering Department.
 Before joining the NC State faculty, she was an associate professor in the School of Industrial Engineering at Purdue University.
 She also directed the Purdue Blockchain Lab, co-directed the Smart Design Lab, and is part of the SEED Center for Data Farming at the Naval Postgraduate School.

 Wan's research focuses on the fields of complex simulation modeling, data analysis, and experimental design.
 Also, simulation and data analysis of the healthcare system, blockchain simulation and analysis, learning-based experimental design and analysis, quality control for nanomanufacturing, and game theory and its application in quality management.